deviantintegral/composer-gavel/README.md

 It's recommended to require this plugin on a per-project basis as well as globally.
 If the plugin is not globally installed, then the version check will not run during the very first composer install or update.
+The per-project requirement ensures that the plugin is activated after the initial install.
 The composer version is a root-only key and is not used in dependencies.